 Workers’ Compensation is a benefit prescribed by state law to ensure medical expenses and compensation is paid to any employee for any injury or illness arising out of and in the course of employment.
 It also provides death benefits should the injury or disease result in death.
 Workers’ compensation benefits are administered by the Missouri Office of Administration, Risk Management Section, Central Accident Reporting Office.

 Resources for Injured Workers provides step-by step instructions, answers to frequently asked questions, and necessary forms to help employees and their supervisors in the event of a work-related injury.

 UCM has an Early Return to Work Program.
 It and other compensation and work availability questions can be answered by the Office of Human Resources.

-All employees will need to have supervisory approval prior to class enrollment and non- exempt employees are required to make up the time missed from work to attend class or a flexible schedule may be granted.
-To learn more, download the Educational Development FAQs.
+All employees will need supervisory approval before class enrollment, and non-exempt employees must make up the time missed from work to attend class or a flexible schedule may be granted.
+To learn more, download the Educational Development Program FAQs and Scenarios.